crr004/crr004/README.md

-## CS student at the University of Salamanca.
+## CS student at University of Salamanca.